washingtonyachtclub/documents/WYC_Windsurf_Policies.md

 A Novice Rating entitles the Member to sail in winds not over 7 knots at Sail Sand Point, within the approved waters defined by wind direction.
 Approved waters for Sail Sand Point visualized under Article II, Section A. 1. b.
 A.

-Windsurfers must not step foot on NOAA property (located to the East of Arena sports parking lot), at risk of having your ratings revoked.

 #### Expiration

 Novice Ratings are valid for 6 months.
 It is recommended that Members try their best to obtain an Intermediate or higher Rating within this time, as the purpose of the Novice Rating is to allow the Member to practice whenever they wish, so that they may continue to improve their sailing.
 The Novice Rating may be renewed by taking the Novice Practical Test again.